ladiesman0x323137/hello-world/Tings/CanaRy.md

 The distance to `$eip` can be found through earlier tricks - `cyclic`, using a disassembler, etc. Just make sure you set the size before if you're dynamically analyzing.
 Note, the canary in the file doesn't change - once you cleared the brute-forcing and run into an error after, you can just create a script that skips the actual brute-forcing and instead go straight to overriding the `$eip`.

+Through `checksec` we can see that PIE has been enabled.
+This means it won't be as easy to get to the location of the `display_flag()` function.
+However this can be brute-forced as well.
+Just run it through with the address `0x7ed` until a hint of pico is found in the return string and you should have it.

 ```c
 from pwn import *